mozilla-releng/scriptworker-scripts/README.md

 ### running through scriptworker

-Follow the [scriptworker readme](https://github.com/mozilla-releng/scriptworker/blob/master/README.rst) to set up scriptworker, and use `["path/to/pushapkworker", "path/to/script_config.json"]` as your `task_script`.
+Follow the [scriptworker readme](https://github.com/mozilla-releng/scriptworker/blob/master/README.rst) to set up scriptworker, and use `["path/to/pushapkscript", "path/to/script_config.json"]` as your `task_script`.

-:warning: Make sure your `work_dir` and `artifact_dir` point to the same directories between the scriptworker config and the pushapkworker config!
+:warning: Make sure your `work_dir` and `artifact_dir` point to the same directories between the scriptworker config and the pushapkscript config!

 Docs